 Arthritis- large breeds are more prone to arthritis.
 A high-quality diet throughout a dog’s life helps reduce the risk of arthritis.
 Work with your vet to determine treatment for arthritis if it becomes a problem in your dog, as prescription medications may be required.
 Some natural treatments include eliminating inflammatory foods from a dog’s diet (grains, soy, rice, spelt, food additives and preservatives), feeding a raw diet, and providing enough healthy fats and antioxidants.

 Hip Dysplasia- occurs when hip joints do not develop properly.
 May happen because of genetics or because of damage during the first year of a puppy’s life.
 When choosing a puppy, always ensure the parents were certified by the OFA or OVC as free of hip dysplasia.

-Exocrine Pancreatic Insufficiency (EPI)- a potentially fatal digestive disorder, EPI is commonly seen in German Shepherds.
+Exocrine Pancreatic Insufficiency (EPI)- a potentially fatal digestive disorder, EPI is commonly seen in German shepherds.
 If treated properly it can be managed without change to quality of life.
-One of the best things you can do to prevent digestive disorders in you dog is to feed them a high-quality diet consisting largely of raw food.
+One of the best things you can do to prevent digestive disorders in your dog is to feed them a high-quality diet consisting largely of raw food.

 Frequently Asked Questions About German Shepherds

-A. Most german Shepherd dogs do just fine living outside.
-They have a thick coat to keep warm, but should be given adequate shelter to escape from the elements.
-Be sure not to leave them in direct sunlight with no place to escape or they can overheat.
+A. Most German shepherd dogs do just fine living outside.
+They have a thick coat to keep warm but should be given adequate shelter to escape the elements.
+Be sure not to leave them in direct sunlight with no place for shade or they can overheat.